s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   before and after, and `selftest.js`/`data.js` were not delivered at all.**
   Founder confirmed live: forward from the right, back from the left, section switching visible, card hover-lift intact, no stacked pages.
+- **UI-2a FOUNDATION + ROLLBACK: DONE (Session AA, 24 Jul 2026).** UI-2 ships as
+  a scoped overlay behind `CONFIG.storyMode`, which is live and **off**.
+  `js/story.js` (new) adds the class `story` to `<body>` only when the flag is strictly `true`; every UI-2 rule is written under `body.story`, so with the flag off the new rules cannot match and the site is the site it was.
+  Also landed: a type + spacing scale in `theme.css` (16 tokens, declared and read by nothing yet, so 2a moves no pixel), a static page wash, and `/preview/` with three self-contained design prototypes for on-device review.
+  **Founder confirmed all four checkpoints live, including flipping the switch true and back to false with no residue.** The UI-2 queue from here: 2b company chapters · 2c navigation model + nav stack · 2d Home hero · 2e cards + icons · 2f What changed · 2g harden + sunset the old path · 2h final polish.
 - **Robots v2: DONE (Session C, 8 Jul 2026).** Both GitHub Actions robots now speak the eight-table schema — details below.
 - **New UI: DONE (Session D, 9 Jul 2026).** Bull/bear debate re-housed into